piocalderon/piocalderon.github.io/_posts/2017-04-03-exploring-the-negativity-of-black-mirror-with-vader.md

 ## VADER Sentiment Analysis Wrap Up
 VADER combines a dictionary of lexical features to valence scores with a set of five heuristics.
 The model works best when applied to social media text, but it has also proven itself to be a great tool when analyzing the sentiment of movie reviews and opinion articles.

-The great thing about VADER is that an open-source implementation in Python is available here.
-Sentiment analysis becomes a joy using the code.
-To see an application of VADER sentiment analysis, check out my post on Black Mirror, wherein I rank the show’s episodes according to how negative they are.